eclipse/paho.mqtt.cpp/README.md

 ## Contributing

-Contributions to this project are gladly welcomed.
-Before submitting a Pull Request, please keep two things in mind:
+Contributions to this project are gladly welcomed and appreciated Before submitting a Pull Request, please keep three things in mind:

  - This is an official Eclipse project, so it is required that all contributors sign an [Eclipse Contributor Agreement (ECA)](https://www.eclipse.org/legal/ECA.php)
  - Please submit all Pull Requests against the _develop_ branch (not master).
+ - Please sign all commits.

  For full details, see [CONTRIBUTING.md](https://github.com/eclipse/paho.mqtt.cpp/blob/master/CONTRIBUTING.md).